cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/EL3-purecap/EL3-purecap.md

 **Capability 2 - Storing and loading a capability into memory**

 It is possible to store and load capabilities in memory.
-In order to do this a second capability pointer (c2) is required, which points to the memory location of where the first capability is to be stored.
+In order to do this a second capability pointer (c2) is used, which points to the memory location of where the first capability is to be stored.
 The example code explores storing and loading capabilities.

 * `STR` - store capability into a memory location
 * `LDR` - load capability from a memory location